SERG-Delft/hyperion/docs/hyperion-setup.md

 If everything goes according to plan, the ElasticSearch data source will start broadcasting log data on port 3001.
 Now, let's add some plugins.

-### Step pre-2: What data are we actually processing?
+### Sidenote: What data are we actually processing?

 We're now able to get data into the Hyperion pipeline.
 As per the introduction, we eventually need to transform it into a format that our aggregator can understand.
 To do that, it might be a good idea to have a look at what data we currently have, so that we can set up a plan on how to transform it into the format that the aggregator requires.